 The Quality and Delivery Framework (QDF)

 In short, a QDF will describe a comprehensive specification for delivering high quality services within a structure that incorporates from the outset and enables in the long term, rigorous evaluation.
 However, the production of a QDF itself is not the purpose of the work.
 The purpose is to engage with the people who experience and deliver services.
-The production team must ensure that local delivery teams can participate and coproduce the QDF providing dedicated support, coordination and expertise throughout the process.
+The production team ensures that local delivery teams can participate and coproduce the QDF providing partners with dedicated support, coordination and expertise throughout the process.
 Therefore, from its initiation the QDF is designed to continue to develop and evolve beyond the initial production stages, providing local operational and strategic management with a robust and sustainable method for delivering, monitoring and improving services going forward.

 A Quality and Delivery Framework delivers a series of products within the CAREMORE® methodology:

 |Care standards||An evidenced set of care standards to ensure that the right expectations are defined for quality and safety|